lowcodeunit/public-web-docs/docs/guides/overview.md

 Our guides are written with 2 core focuses:

 1. Help you deliver solutions that solve your users' problems
-2. Show you how LowCodeUnit can nbe be used to accelerate your journey to product
+2. Show you how LowCodeUnit can be be used to accelerate your journey to product

 Each guide will help users of all skill levels understand the topic at hand and showcase how LowCodeUnit can be used to accelerate the digital journey.